Obtaining Orders of Protection

 If you are granted an Ex Parte Order of Protection, take it back to the clerk’s office.
 It will be filed and you will be given a copy with a copy for law enforcement.
 There will be a court date and time on the petition.
 If you do not go to court that day the case will be dismissed.

 - Call the police if your partner breaks the protection order in any way.
 Before you give the police your name and address tell them “I have an Order of Protection and the person is here now!”
-Get a police report stating the Order of Protection was violated and take it to the Prosecuting Attorney’s Office and take a copy with you to the court hearing.
+Get a police report stating the Order of Protection was violated and take it to the Prosecuting Attorney’s Office.
+Take a copy with you to the court hearing.

 - Think of others ways to keep safe if the police do not respond right away.